HPE-Legobricks/cal-eStore/README.md

 also wrote playbooks to do incremental software releases to Dev, Staging, and Production environments.
 We used Jmeter for performance testing.
 A notification mechanism was also set to alert select team members of system failures.
-The details of our [configuration management](./Contributing Documents/Technical Approach DevOps Automation.pdf) approach are attached.
+The details of our configuration management approach are found in the attachment.

 ### (q) Continuous monitoring